bdnorris/design-to-dev-guide/content/workflow.md

 There are several levels of prototyping, each taking up a different amounts of time and effort (\$\$\$).
 Choosing the right one depends on the complexity, size and importance of the project.

-- In app prototyping: Next generation digital design tools like XD and Sketch have a certain amount of prototyping built in.
-These tools are getting better and better and will continue to improve.
-The mostly allow navigation through a design via click points that move you from artboard to artboard (page/view to page/view), but there is also a certain amount of interactivity that can be added by creating different "states" on a component.
-These can sometimes include animation.
-- Quick code prototypes: Sometimes it just makes sense to start coding.
-These prototypes can use mock data, skipping actual complicated back-end functionality.
-The goal is to get coding with a lower-fidelity design to test interactivity instead of worrying about details.

-For a typical website, the first one is usually sufficient.
-Code prototypes are often only necessary with more complicated tools (filters, quizes/wizards, calculators)

 Prototyping can take a lot of different forms, but here's where we are making things that are actually interactive but have a similar incompleteness to a wireframe.
 The design probably isn't all the way thought out yet, and you're not even sure which pattern to use or abuse.

 ### Types